-The templateFilters() function will return an integer value of 0 if successful and an integer value of 1 along with a unique error message of no more than 1024 characters in the filterMessage variable.
+The templateFilters() function will return an integer value of 0 if successful and an integer value of 1 along with a unique error message in the filterMessage variable.
 If a warning occurs the templateFilters() function will return (with results) a value -1 along with the warning messages stored in the filterMessage variable.
+Any warning or error level message stored in filterMessage will be logged under in the LDAS wrapperAPI log file, along with the GPS time, jobID, hostname, node number and the templateFilters() function name.
+Any memory associated with filterMessage will be freed before each call to templateFilters().